 think about how to sell yourself – create a list of potential interview questions (or view some on and type up some bulleted answers to use as main speaking points.

-Once you secure a remote or video interview, prepare in the same way as you would a face‐to‐face one.
-Dress professionally, be ready to go five minutes early, check all of your camera and audio settings ahead of time, and make sure you have an appropriate, uncluttered background.
+Dress professionally, be ready to go five minutes early, check all of your camera and audio settings ahead of time (in the case of a remote interview), and make sure you have an appropriate, uncluttered background.

 Find more tips on the TargetJobs website.In addition, some graduate recruiters were already using online assessments, such as psychometric tests, as part of their selection process.
 You can practise Assessmentday.co.uk.
 Find more advice on the Prospects website.

 Be patient and don’t panic if employers take long to respond.
 But also, do not be afraid to follow‐up to show you’re serious about the opportunity.